xtuml/bridgepoint/src/org.xtuml.bp.doc/Reference/UserInterface/CommandLineInterface/CommandLineInterface.md

 CLI <Build | Import | Execute | Merge> -help
 ```

-Examples demonstrating the expected usage of the CLI are included in the BridgePoint and xtUML Editor
+__*FIXME Examples demonstrating the expected usage of the CLI are included in the BridgePoint and xtUML Editor
 installation, and can be found in the folder <Installation root>/eclipse.
 Note, that the examples are
 specific to the host operating system with CLI.bat intended for Windows and CLI.sh intended for Linux.
+FIXME*__

 Preparing a Project to be Used With CLI